mwalcher3/jusos-front/README.md

 ## Installation

-<p>To run the app locally, make sure git and Node.js (including npm and yarn) are installed, and you have access to gitHub.
-Then clone the repo with the command line with</p>
+To run the app locally, make sure git and Node.js (including npm and yarn) are installed, and you have access to gitHub.
+Then clone the repo with the command line with

 >git clone <https://github.com/mwalcher3/jusos-front.git
 and resolve dependencies with ```yarn install```